 - Tangential Nozzles

 - Angular Nozzles

-Depending on location of the nozzles they are groups as
+Depending on the location of the nozzles they are grouped as

 - Shell Nozzles (Fig. 2) and

 - Head Nozzles (Fig. 2)